dnkmmr69420/systemwide-gentoo-prefix-documentation/README.md

 # systemwide gentoo prefix installation documentation

-Warning: this may not be 100% secure but you need root privleges to install packages into that directory
+Warning: this may not be 100% secure but you need root privleges to install packages into that directory.
+Suggest me ways to make this more secure if you can.

 Here is some documentation to install gentoo prefix for all users